Northern Arizona University: W.A. Franke College of Business

+The Franke building an open-floor 4-level 111000 sqft complex with a grand central staircase, auditoriums, 14 classrooms, 5 computer labs, 11 student conference rooms, several lounges, 56 administrative offices, exterior porches, and a café.
+The Career Development Office and Business Communication Center is located in the building.
+The building architecturally received LEED-Gold certifications for its environmentally friendly design.

+School of Hotel and Restaurant Management (HRM)

-The School of Hotel and Restaurant Management is located in the Eugene Hughes building on central campus with a high-tech demonstration kitchen, high-end conference room, and café.
-The college offers undergraduate degree programs and Master of Business Administration (MBA) programs.
+The W.A.
+Franke College of Business operates the School of Hotel and Restaurant Management (HRM), which offers two Bachelor of Science degrees in Hotel and Restaurant Management and Interdisciplinary Studies in Hospitality Management, along with 6 hospitality certifications.
+The school is located at the Eugene M. Hughes Complex at the northern part of the NAU campus, named after former university president Eugene Hughes.
+The building features a high-tech demonstration kitchen, mock lobbies, conference rooms, and cafés.

+The Journal of Hospitality and Tourism Research ranked the school as the #1 hospitality program in Arizona and 22nd in the United States, having consistently been ranked among the best in the nation.

 Honors College

 NAU is home to the first Honors program offered in Arizona.
 The academic enrichment program is open to students of all majors and offers coursework, research opportunities, and programs designed to enhance the undergraduate experience.
-Honors College students have unique opportunities for study abroad and can participate in out-of-classroom programs like Canyon Country Aesthetics.
-Freshman Honors students can live in the Honors Residence College, which offers living, learning, and study spaces under the same roof.
+Honors College students have unique opportunities for study abroad and can participate in out-of-classroom programs like the Grand Canyon Semester.
+First-year Honors students can live in the Honors Hall, which offers living, learning, and study spaces under the same roof.

 Graduate College

 The Graduate College offers more than 80 master's degrees, about 20 doctoral degrees, and 40 graduate certificates, both in-person and online.
 NAU offers graduate students hands-on mentoring, and numerous research, scholarship, and creative activities.
 The NAU Graduate College supports all aspects of graduate education and provides professional development opportunities for students.